Judge to decide if lawsuit against Athens DA should be dismissed

 The roughly hour-long hearing at the Oconee County Courthouse Monday focused on a motion from her attorneys to have the lawsuit thrown out.

 Athens business owner Jarrod Miller filed the lawsuit in March seeking a writ of mandamus — an order compelling Gonzalez to perform her duties.
-He alleged Gonzalez wasn't fulfilling her duties due to a lack of prosecutors as well as a refusal or inability to prosecute certain cases.
+He alleged Gonzalez wasn't fulfilling her obligations due to staffing issues as well as a refusal or inability to prosecute certain cases.

 Attorneys for Gonzalez argued Monday that the order Miller wants is wrong and can't provide the oversight he seeks.
 There are other measures — such as a recall vote or having state lawmakers begin impeachment proceedings — to deal with a district attorney's performance.